 Public: While on occasions you may be able to speak with a clinic midwife if you phone the hospital, usually you will need to defer asking your question until your next antenatal visit.
-Otherwise you need to see your GP, phone the Birth Unit or do your own research.
+Otherwise, you need to see your GP, phone the Birth Unit or do your own research.

 Private: You can contact me by phone and by the internet – using the ‘contact us’ option on my web site, by email or by private messaging on social media (Facebook, Twitter, Google+, LinkedIn).
 I encourage my patients to contact me rather than doing their own research.
 This is so I know what is happening and to make sure they get correct and relevant advice.
-As well I have written lot of material on the most common pregnancy questions and concerns and included this information on my web site for you to access.
+As well I have written a lot of material on the most common pregnancy questions and concerns and included this information on my web site for you to access.

 What if you have a special request about my delivery?